apitoolkit/testkit/README.md

 | Recursive descent | Enable searching for elements at any depth within the JSON structure, including nested objects and arrays (`..`). |
 | Filters           | Apply conditions or filters to select specific elements based on certain criteria (`[?]`). |

 By employing JSONPath expressions, you can precisely pinpoint the desired data within a JSON structure.
-These expressions play a vital role in `testkit`, facilitating the extraction of data for performing assertions and capturing exports during the testing process.
+These expressions play a vital role in `testkit` facilitating the extraction of data for performing assertions and capturing exports during the testing process.

 <br />